joshualay/Notethread/Notethread v1.6 Journal.md

 As you may have a certain tag in different notes this will just show them all in the one list; making it easy to have a quick overview.

+## 17/06/2012

+Play around with how the TagDetailViewController will look like.
+Considering adding an add new note button there where the tag is automatically added on creation.

+### Worklog

+In order to get the cell resizing I was using:

+	[tableView beginUpdate]
+	[tableView endUpdate]

+I'm not sure if that's really required.
+I'm indicating that the entire table is being updated.
+Where in reality it's only a single row (the selected row).
+I haven't seen any real performance hits though; but it's worth making this part smarter.

+	- (void)tableView:(UITableView *)tableView didSelectRowAtIndexPath:(NSIndexPath *)indexPath
+	{
+	    [tableView reloadRowsAtIndexPaths:[NSArray arrayWithObject:[tableView indexPathForSelectedRow]] withRowAnimation:UITableViewRowAnimationNone];
+	}

+Now I'm just doing the selected row.

+I want a different style cell so I can add the extra buttons.
+Reloading that row will force it to be redrawn.
+What I need to do is work out if this is the currently selected row; if it is then use a different cell type.

+Hmmm.
+My assumptions of just reloading the selected row are wrong.
+The previous cell style will remain.
+I'm going back to the update block as before.

+That didn't fix it.
+The first selected cell has remained exactly the same.
+It should be redrawing the cell.

+Doesn't look like the selected row is updating at all in cellForRowAtIndexPath, however it is for heightForRowAtIndexPath.
+In wondering if it's because the table view is reloading it has nothing selected.

 ## 16/06/2012

 Few bug fixes for issues I've noticed: